iden3/circomlib/circuits/basics/comparators/greater_than/README.md

 # `GreaterThan(n)`

-TODO: The MSF is the sign bit.

 ## Description

-This template compares two inputs (field elements?) and returns 0 if the first is greater than the second and 1 otherwise.
+This template compares two field elements and returns `1` if the first is greater than the second and `0` otherwise.

 ## Schema